Robert de Stretton: Early appointments

 Fletcher thought that he was already also a canon at Lichfield before he became bishop, specifying collation to the prebend of Pipa Parva in 1358.
 Swanson thinks this mistaken, despite the testimony of a papal bull of 1360.
 Fasti Ecclesiae Anglicanae records the royal grant of Pipa Parva to M. Robert de Stretton on 29 November 1358 but this was only the day before Stretton was elected bishop.
 This Master Robert de Stretton was appointed to positions in the diocese on several occasions while Stretton was bishop: after serving as Archdeacon of Derby from 1361 to 1369, he exchanged the post for the Archdeaconry of Coventry, where he served until 1408.
 As he cannot have been the bishop, he was a namesake and probably a relative.

 Stretton was also engaged in political matters.
 In 1347 he was one of the envoys who sought unsuccessfully to arrange a marriage between the Black Prince and a daughter of Afonso I of Portugal.
 From 1350 he was employed as a king's clerk.
-In 1355 the French Pope Innocent VI, resident at Avignon, tried to bring about a truce in the Hundred Year's War.
+In 1355 the French Pope Innocent VI, resident at Avignon, tried to bring about a truce in the Hundred Years' War.
 Two nuncios were sent to promote talks between the James of Bourbon, the Constable of France and Edward III of England, with a view to averting hostilities in Gascony, where the Black Prince had been conducting a hugely destructive chevauchée.
 Robert de Stretton, addressed as canon of Lincoln, was one of an English deputation nominated by the Pope to support the nuncios in their mission.
 However, the peace effort came to nothing and de Stretton's master followed up his campaign with another devastating raid the following year, which led to the Battle of Poitiers.